HTML & CSS Done Right - by Yalco

 • Practical knowledge through final projects

-• We will explore HTML and CSS, from the basics for absolute beginners to advanced applications and practical tips for professional developers, as well as making difficult theories easy to understand.
+• We will explore HTML and CSS, covering everything from the basics for complete beginners to advanced applications and practical tips for professional developers, as well as making difficult theories easy to understand.

-• Beyond simply implementing a page visually, you will learn how to create 'kind' websites that consider more people and are easy to collaborate on with other developers.
+• Beyond simply implementing a page visually, you will learn how to create a 'kind' website that considers more people and is easy to collaborate on with other developers.

 The reason I created the 'Digging Deep' course ⛏️